ihonen/computer-engineering-resources/README.md

 ## What is this collection?
 Whom is it for?

 This is a collection of literature that
-- I have read and had a particularly satisfying learning experience with
+- I have read and had a particularly satisfying learning experience with **or**
 - I haven't read but I plan to read and expect to learn a lot

 This collection does NOT even attempt to be an all-encompassing list of books computer engineering students should read - it is simply a collection of books for intermediate/advanced students that I happened to think is worth listing here.